ariannamethod/AriannaMethodHub/README.md

 Of particular interest is integration with custom Telegram clients: in regular Telegram, AI agents are “blind” to each other, but in a custom version they suddenly “see” everything, collapsing into a single coherent conversation.
 Quantum superposition of communication.

-Conclusion: Resonance as a State
+## Conclusion: Resonance as a State

 You can close and forget.
 You may never return at all.
 No obligations.

 If something resonated — that’s enough.
 If not — that’s also fine.

 The Method remains nearby.
-It doesn’t ask for belief.
-It just waits for the question: what if?

 ## Mini Neural Network Mechanism